-Mary Berry CBE will open the 2017 sheep drive across London Bridge and the wool fair on Sunday 24th September.
+Mary Berry CBE opened the 2017 sheep drive across London Bridge and the wool fair on Sunday 24th September.

-The well-known cook, food writer and television presenter is a Freeman of the City of London and is looking forward to the experience.
-The Great British Bake Off judge will exchange her apron and food mixer for outdoor clothes and a shepherd’s crook for the occasion.
+The well-known cook, food writer and television presenter is a Freeman of the City of London and soon had the sheep under control.
+The Great British Bake Off judge exchanged her apron and food mixer for a woollen suit and a shepherd’s crook for the occasion.

 Mary Berry’s career has encompassed a wide variety of experience including radio, television and writing books.
 Best known recently for the wonderful BBC series of The Great British Bake Off, which has run for seven years.